wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 PowerAuth SDK for Android contains multiple additional features that are useful for mobile apps.

-### Personal Information About User
+### Obtaining User's Claims

-If supported by the server, the PowerAuth mobile SDK can provide detailed information about the person associated with an activation.
+If supported by the server, the PowerAuth mobile SDK can provide additional information asserted about a person associated with an activation.
 This information can be obtained either during the activation process or at a later time.

 Here is an example of how to process user information during activation: